 Overview

-In years 7 & 8 students are at the breadth stage of schooling where students have the opportunity to fully engage with all learning areas and capabilities.
+In years 7 & 8 students are in the breadth stage of education where the opportunity to fully engage with all learning areas and capabilities to be able to best determine their strengths and interests which will guide them on future subject selections.

-Once in Year 9 students move into the pathways stage of schooling where they begin to plan their senior secondary program of study.
+Once in Year 9 students move into the pathways stage of education where they begin to plan their senior secondary program of study.

 Year 7 Curriculum Overview